-Ground turkey in place of ground beef is a healthier choice when you’re trying to make improvements to your diet.
-However, it’s easy to get bored with it because of its lean nature.
+Ground turkey in place of ground beef is a healthier choice when trying to improve your diet.
+However, it’s easy to get bored because of its lean nature.

-- It’s an easy dish to pull together with only a few fresh and raw ingredients plus pantry ingredients that you probably already have on hand.
+- It’s an easy dish to combine with only a few fresh and raw ingredients, plus pantry ingredients you probably already have.